 These flyers are easy to read and generally one-page education for students, parents, and patients to learn more about notifiable diseases, outbreaks,and cases of public health importance.

-The Epidemiology Division's partners include ADPH’s Bureau of Clinical Laboratories (BCL) and Bureau of Information Technology (BIT), and together strive to:
+The Epidemiology Division, in cooperation with the Bureau of Clinical Laboratories (BCL), Bureau of Information Technology (BIT), and Bureau of Environmental Services (BES), strive to:

 - Provide a statewide network of disease surveillance for early detection and timely response to disease threats